Code-Institute-Submissions/cosmic-crystals/README.md

 * [Credits](#credits)

 # User Experience (UX)
+-   ### User stories

+    -   #### A. First Time Visitor Goals

+        1. As a First-Time visitor, I want to understand the purpose behind the use of crystals & the value they add to the quality of life.
+        2. As a First-Time visitor, I want to locate the product portfolio by navigating through the site with ease.
+        3. As a First-Time Visitor, I want to understand the description associated with the crystal with clarity.

+    -   #### B. Returning Visitor Goals

+        1. As a Returning Visitor, I want to navigate confidently through the 'Properties' page to locate the desired crystals & their associated information.
+        2. As a Returning Visitor, I want to identify social media links to contact the business regarding further detailed information or advice when deciding which crystals to purchase.

+    -   #### C. Frequent User Goals
+        1. As a Frequent User, I want to sign-up for frequent competition draws to be in a chance to win mystery crystal confetti scoops.

 # Features
 ## Existing Features
 - __Navigation Bar__

--The navigation bar features on all three pages of the site & the colour palette conisting of purple & green blends seamlessly & consistently across the site; this is valuable for the user as they can identify the location of their desired content quicker.
+-The navigation bar features across all three pages of the site & the colour palette conisting of purple & green blends seamlessly & consistently across the site; this is valuable for the user as they can identify the location of their desired content quicker.

 ![Nav Bar](../cosmic-crystals/assets/images/nav-bar-image.png)